-Our grandest collective fetish resides in our institutions, where we endlessly expend our energy to reform, reconfigure and convolute their governance upon us.
+Our grandest collective delusions reside in our institutions, where we endlessly expend our energy to reform, reconfigure and convolute their governance upon us.
 We seek solace in dressing up their edifices, both architectural and ideological, seduced into their diabolically ornate systems.
-They are prisms of our ideal human imago, adorned and worshipped for their immortal promise.
-With good faith in human progress, we soldier on in the abstraction of human life.
-Equipped with hi-end bureaucratic artillery, institutions are our death drive made legal.
+They are prisms of our ideal human image, adorned and worshipped for their immortal promise.

 2 – 10/6/12